 How Children Learn From Dogs

-A relationship with a well-trained dog can teach a child
+A relationship with a well-trained dog can teach a child the following:

 However, some important points need to be considered before introducing a pet to small children.